lukasmaiwald/lukasmaiwald/README.md

 - 👋 Hi, I’m @lukasmaiwald
 - 👀 I’m interested in ... learning new ways to tinker with IT systems, literature, 28mm Wargaming, miniature building & painting, video games, biking (just to name a few)
 - 🌱 I’m currently learning ...
-Python
+Python, Bash, Linux
 - 💞️ I’m looking to collaborate on ... interesting new projects where I can learn more
 - 📫 How to reach me ...
 Discord ravenor95#2669
 - 😄 Pronouns: he/him